mtlynch/mtlynch.io/content/posts/prosperbot/index.md

 - **[mtlynch.prosperbot](https://galaxy.ansible.com/mtlynch/prosperbot/)** is the role that installs the core (headless) ProsperBot application.
 - **[mtlynch.prosperbot-frontend](https://galaxy.ansible.com/mtlynch/prosperbot-frontend/)** deploys the frontend.

 Splitting it this way makes it possible for someone to deploy ProsperBot, ProsperBot Frontend, and Redis each on a separate machine.
-I personally install all the components on a single server (example Ansible playbook for this is shown in the Github [README example](https://github.com/mtlynch/ansible-role-prosperbot-frontend#example-playbook)).
+I personally install all the components on a single server (example Ansible playbook for this is shown in the GitHub [README example](https://github.com/mtlynch/ansible-role-prosperbot-frontend#example-playbook)).

 ## Thoughts on Prosper